INTEGRATION

 Event Notifications

-The Silverflow API offers agents a mechanism to subscribe to data events and get notifications of these events delivered to an HTTP(S) endpoint operated by the agent.
-Event notifications hold just enough information to identify the source, the type of event, the subject identifier and a timestamp.
+The Silverflow API offers agents a mechanism to subscribe to data events and get notifications delivered to an HTTP(S) endpoint the agent operates.
+Event notifications provide enough information to identify the source, type of event, subject identifier, and timestamp.
 The actual event data is not included.
-To get the corresponding event data an (authenticated) API call should be used to retrieve the entity referenced in the notification.
-Data Event Subscriptions are managed through the Event Subscriptions endpoint.
-Event Subscriptions can be created, updated and archived.
-Once any of these operations have been completed successfully, a test event will be sent to the target URL provided.
+To obtain the event data, an authenticated API call must be made to retrieve the referenced entity.
+Event subscriptions are managed through the Event Subscriptions endpoint, where they can be created, updated, and archived.
+Once these operations are completed, a test event will be sent to the provided target URL.

 Event Envelope